How Women Can Change Corporate Boards: The Effects of Achieving a Critical Mass of Female Directors

 This post was co-authored and submitted to The Race to the Bottom by Anna Catalano and Nick Slavin.
 Ms. Catalano serves on the boards of directors of Mead Johnson Nutrition, Willis Group Holdings, Chemtura, and Kraton Polymers.
 Her leadership blog can be found here.
-Mr. Slavin is a corporate attorney with Skadden, Arps, Slate, Meagher & Flom LLP.
-His firm profile can be found here.
+Mr. Slavin wrote this when he was a corporate attorney with Skadden, Arps, Slate, Meagher & Flom LLP.

 As the number of qualified women in the corporate director candidate pool grows, companies are reconsidering the business case for gender diversity on boards.
 The most familiar arguments involve the optical value of having a board’s members reflect the company’s diverse employees, customers, shareholders, and other stakeholders, and the strategic value of women’s diverse “perspective” in the boardroom.
 In recent years, however, the arguments have come into sharper focus as some commentators have made the controversial claim that women may have higher ethical standards in business than do men, and studies have more precisely articulated the benefits women can provide in the boardroom and the circumstances in which such benefits occur.